 In addition to changes to minimum instream flows for the Yuba River below Narrows 2 Powerhouse, the Lower Yuba River Accord agreements specify additional operations requirements.
-Annual minimum flow requirements are set based on the North Yuba Index, which is specific to the Lower Yuba River Accord.
+Annual minimum flow requirements are set based on the NYI, which is specific to the Lower Yuba River Accord.
 Additionally, the Lower Yuba River Accord includes a target reservoir storage in New Bullards Bar Reservoir of 650,000 ac-ft on September 30.
 Typically, the New Bullards Bar Reservoir storage will continue to decline through the fall, depending on precipitation and runoff patterns.
-Under the Lower Yuba River Accord, end of year storage in New Bullards Bar Reservoir (i.e., December 31) may be substantially lower than under the 1965 Agreement or D-1644 flow requirements, reflecting the additional water that is released under the Lower Yuba River Accord.
+Under the Lower Yuba River Accord, end of year storage (December 31) in New Bullards Bar Reservoir may be substantially lower than under the 1965 Agreement or D-1644 flow requirements, reflecting the additional water that is released under the Lower Yuba River Accord.